Allen C. Platt III, Commission Chair, Floyds Knobs

 Lisa Abbott, Fishers

 Lisa is a communications professional with over 15 years of experience in both corporate and non-profit organizations.
-She currently is global employee communications leader at Allegion and most recently served as public relations manager at Western Governors University (WGU Indiana).
+She most recently served as a global employee communications leader at Allegion.
 Lisa is a published author and experienced editor.
 She has a B.A. in Public Relations Journalism from Bob Jones University and an M.S. in Management and Leadership from Western Governors University.

 Chad Bolser, Richmond